-Contextual Safeguarding
+Extra Familial Harm/Contextual Safeguarding

 Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
-All staff, but especially the Designated Safeguarding Lead and Deputies should be considering the context within which such incidents and/or behaviours occur.
+All staff, but especially the DSLs and their Deputies should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.